ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 When operating on a `MaskedArray`, NumPy will return a `MaskedScalar` object in  situations which ordinarily return a NumPy scalar object, for instance when indexing an array to get a single element.
 While `MaskedScalar`s support almost all the methods and attributes of NumPy scalars there are some important differences.
 Notably, `MaskedScalar`s are not part of the NumPy scalar type hierarchy, and so for instance code of the form `isinstance(var, np.inexact)` will fail, and `np.isscalar` will return `False`.
 In such situations you can use `.filled` first to obtain a NumPy scalar.
 Like NumPy scalars, `MaskedScalar`s are immutable (except for structured scalars) and can be used as dict keys.

-The special `X` variable is not a `MaskedScalar`, and does not share attributes with NumPy types.
-Significantly, it does not have a `dtype`.
+The special `X` variable is not a `MaskedScalar`, and does not share attributes with NumPy types and does not have a `dtype`.
 It is a singleton of a special `MaskedX` class which acts as a masked-value signifier.
 When it is used in `MaskedArray` operations and assignments it is effectively promoted to a masked `MaskedScalar` of the appropriate `dtype`.
 As a convenience the `X` variable can be explicitly promoted to a masked `MaskedScalar` of a specified `dtype` by calling it with the `dtype` as argument.
 The `repr` of `MaskedScalar`s whose mask is `True` is represented using this `X(dtype)` construction:

 ```python
 >>> X